Purchase third-party Teams apps and manage subscriptions and licenses

 Verify that the correct billing profile is selected.
 If you don't already have one, select Add new.
-You have the option to pay with a credit card, debit card, or with invoice billing.
+You can pay with a credit card, debit card, or with invoice billing.
 The billing profile also lets you add a purchase order number to identify your order later.
 For more information on billing profiles, see Understand billing profiles.

 Select Place order.

 Select Set up to activate your subscription on the app developer's website.
-If you don't set up your subscription after your purchase, you can do it later by selecting Manage licenses.
+If you don't set up your subscription after your purchase, you can do it later by selecting Manage subscriptions.

-After you've purchased the SaaS offer associated with the Teams app, you can view the following purchase details on the Plans and pricing tab of the app details page.
+After you've purchased the SaaS offer associated with the Teams app, you can view the following purchase details on the Plans and subscriptions tab of the app details page.

-Global admins can add more licenses, remove licenses, and cancel subscriptions for purchases made by anyone in the organization.
-Teams service admins can perform the same actions for purchases made by themselves.
-However, if a Teams service admin also has the Billing admin role, they can manage purchases made by anyone in the organization.
+Global Administrators can view the subscriptions purchased by anyone in the organization, but they can only add more licenses, remove licenses, and cancel subscriptions for purchases made by anyone in their billing account.
+Teams Administrators can perform the same actions for purchases made by them.

 If a Global Admin wants to manage a subscription purchased by another Global Admin, they need to be in the same billing account.
 You can give another Global Admin access to a subscription you purchased by selecting the app in the Microsoft 365 admin center.
 In admin center, access View billing profile > Select billing account > Assign roles > Add other Global admins.